Reactor11/Handwritten-digit-recognization-using-KNN-classifier/README.md

     2. Test data<br>
         2.1 t10k-images.idx3-ubyte - It contains testing data of 10,000 handwritten images.<br>
         2.2 t10k-labels.idx1-ubyte - It contains the label of the digit corresponding to the features of test data.

+# K-Nearest Neighbors
+In pattern recognition, the k-nearest neighbors algorithm (k-NN) is a non-parametric method used for classification and regression.[1]
+In both cases, the input consists of the k closest training examples in the feature space.
+The output depends on whether k-NN is used for classification or regression:

+In k-NN classification, the output is a class membership.
+An object is classified by a plurality vote of its neighbors, with the object being assigned to the class most common among its k nearest neighbors (k is a positive integer, typically small).
+If k = 1, then the object is simply assigned to the class of that single nearest neighbor.
+In k-NN regression, the output is the property value for the object.
+This value is the average of the values of k nearest neighbors.